gulley/Versify/README.md

 https://gulley.github.io/Versify/

 ## To do

+- Bug: when I first open settings after loading the app, it doesn't reflect the state of the app.
+The dots are showing, but the Show Dots checkbox isn't set.
 - Bug: problems with dashes, as in "Echoing behind us - listen".
 Can get into a locked state.
 - Don't make me type in punctuation marks.
 Fill them in for me.
 - Handle the blank lines between stanzas